 If any of you has noticed, I’ve been into a bit of name-calling lately.
 Namely, sauces, or condiments, from chimichurri, to tapenade, to romesco to charmoula.
+I more recently made a red chimichurri.
 To me, condiments make the world go ’round, and my life of eating revolves around them.
 I love them all.

 Today I’m making harissa.
 It’s flavorful and versatile, and just like other global sauces and condiments, it’s easy to make.
 Furthermore, when made from scratch, it’s far superior in flavor.